eslint/eslint.org/src/content/blog/2022-08-03-new-config-system-part-1.md

 First, `extends` actually preceded the idea of shareable configs that could be distributed via npm.
 It was during the implementation of `extends` that we realized shareable configs were possible.
 The files specified in `extends` were loaded via the Node.js `require()` function, so anything Node.js could load through that function could also work as a config to extend from.

 Second, `extends` allowed us to implement `eslint:recommended`, the set of rules that we felt were important for everyone to enable.
-Originally ESLint has several rules enabled by default, but that became a burden for users.
+Originally ESLint had several rules enabled by default, but that became a burden for users.
 So we switched to having all rules off by default, which also was confusing for new users who didn't see any rules.
 Adding `eslint:recommended` allowed us to make it explicit that you were including a bunch of rules we recommended but you could remove them if you didn't want to.

 In hindsight, if we had thought things through a little more, we would have removed the configuration cascade at this point.
 Introducing `extends` enabled a lot of the same use cases as the cascade, and keeping both turned out to be a mess that we would spend years trying to fix.